 Adult High School

-The Adult High School (AHS) program helps adults who have not graduated from high school and require no more than 6 credits to complete their high school credentials through individualized instruction.
+The Adult High School (AHS) program helps adults who have not graduated from high school and require no more than 5 credits to complete their high school credentials through individualized instruction as well as scoring a 9.0 on our reading assessment.
 Adults who already have a high school diploma may enroll in high school courses for refresher training.
 Students who need high school prerequisites to enroll in a college degree program may also take AHS courses to complete those prerequisite courses.

 Students may enter the Adult High School program at any time during a semester after an initial assessment.
-Courses are held both mornings and evenings Monday through Thursday at the Dillingham Center in Burlington and also online through PLATO.
+Courses are held online through PLATO.
 There is no charge for AHS courses.

 To earn an Adult High School diploma, students must complete the number of credits required for graduation by the North Carolina Department of Public Instruction.
 A sealed official transcript from each previous high school attended must be submitted before beginning coursework in Adult High School.
 Our staff will evaluate your transcript(s) to determine how many credits have already been earned, and how many are required for completion to determine your eligibility for our program.
 Units may be earned in English, mathematics, social studies, science, foreign language, and a variety of electives.
 Graduates are issued a high school diploma from the Alamance-Burlington School System and Alamance Community College.